erickarodom/project-2/README.md

-This is Project Two for SDMM
+This is Project Two for SDMM - Rock,Paper,Scissors
 ============================
 ### About
 ![Static Badge](https://img.shields.io/badge/Remember-have_fun-blue)